Sau1707/modernTools/README.md

 -   [ ] Scrollbar Style: Improved a new style for the scrollbar
 -   [ ] Trade resources for festivals: Improved a new button to trade the resources
 -   [ ] Calculator: Share the participation calculation
--   [ ] Keyboard shortcuts: It changes your life
+-   [x] Keyboard shortcuts: It changes your life
--   [ ] Moding: Improved the picture of the goddes with your favorite characters
--   [ ] Send bug reports automatically: If you activate this option, you can help identify bugs
 -   [ ] Thracian Conquest: Downsizing of the map of the Thracian conquest

 ## Add a new script